mohitgabani1/PREOS/README.md

 NOTE: Add composition in the Excel file -- sheet "Composition"

-If new component to be added then it shpuld be added in the both excel sheet - "Componentproperties" and "Composition" along with all the properties.
+If new component to be added then it should be added in the both excel sheet - "Componentproperties" and "Composition" along with all the properties.